Expressive Arts for Mental Health: Theory and Practice

 Registration for this workshop has been capped at 35 participants.

 This refers to a workshop that is being put on by another organization or individual with the support of A Question of Care.
 It is also being offered at a more basic, 101 level, though it can be beneficial to anyone regardless of their experience.

 Yes, you will receive a certificate of attendance after participating in the workshop and filling out a post-course evaluation.

 Will the workshop be recorded?

-No, the workshop will not be recorded in order to maintain the privacy of participants.
-The session slides, however, will be sent out.
+No, the workshop will not be recorded in order to maintain the privacy of participants, but any relevant slides and handouts will be sent to attendees.